The Story of the Dame

 St John Street

-A Pub has stood on this land since 1809, Originally built as the New Red Lion it was rebuilt in 1924 with a butcher’s shop to the front corner and the bar at the side.
+A Public House has stood on this land since 1809, Originally built as the New Red Lion it was rebuilt in 1924 with a butcher’s shop to the front corner and the bar at the side.
 It started life 24 St John Street Road in 1833.
 Moved to 30 St John Street Road in 1848 and renumbered again to 68 St John Street and later to its home today at 292 St John Street, by 1910.
 This pub traded as the Bull, Queen Boadicea, The Boadicea and The Blacksmith and the Toffeemaker.

 Dame Alice Owen